PatrickJS/cli-book/chapter-two/chapter-two.md

 	  "license": "BSD"
 	}

-##Writing some code
+## Adding Functionality

 It's time to add some functionality to the module.
-The module going to provide a generic greeting to the user and allow the user to specify their name for a personal touch.
-The user will be able to specify their name via an argument.
+The module is going to greet the user with a generic message.
+At this point, it's not the functionality that's interesting but how the pieces fit together.

-The first file to edit is `/bin/hello`, which is the entrance point of the script.
-Below is the final version.
+The first file to edit is `/bin/hello`.

 **/bin/hello**

 	#!/usr/bin/env node

-	require('./../lib/hello.js');
+	var hello = require('./../lib/hello.js');
+	hello.greet();

  This file has three jobs:

-### 1. Provide a name to register with terminal
+### 1. Provide Command name

 What are uses going to type in the terminal to run the command?
 This file name is "hello", so uses will run the command by issuing the following:

 	PHLMLAMEAD:~/code/hello$ hello

-### 2. Specify an environment to run in
+### 2. Specify Environment

-If the file contains javascript code, which this file does, it needs to instruct the computer to run this file with node.
+If the file contains javascript code, which this file does, it needs to instruct the computer to execute this file with node.
 This is what the first line of the file does, and it is called the "shebang".

 	#!/usr/bin/env node

-Prefaced with "#!", the shebang provide the program that the rest of the files contents should be passed to.
-In this case, the rest of the file is passed into node, and is run as javascript.
+Prefaced with "#!", the shebang provides the location of the program which should execute the files contents.
+In this case, the rest of the file is passed into node and is run as javascript.

-### 3. Bootstrap functionality
+### 3. Calling A Library

 Fo the sake of simplicity, `/bin/hello` intentionally contains very little.
 The second line is in charge of starting the library script.
 It uses a `require` statement and passes in the path to the library.

-	require('./../lib/hello.js');
+	var hello = require('./../lib/hello.js');
+	hello.greet();

 -----